dzmitry-duboyski/get-fake-user/README.md

 ![downloads](https://img.shields.io/npm/dt/get-fake-user) ![](https://img.shields.io/npm/v/get-fake-user) ![](https://img.shields.io/npm/l/get-fake-user) ![](https://img.shields.io/github/last-commit/dzmitry-duboyski/get-fake-user) ![](https://img.shields.io/github/stars/dzmitry-duboyski/get-fake-user?style=social) [![run on repl.it](https://img.shields.io/badge/Run_on_Replit-f26207?logo=replit&logoColor=white)](https://replit.com/@dzmitry-duboysk/get-fake-user)

----
+# Random user generator

 ## Description
-Random user generator.
+Random user generation including the following data firstName, lastName, nickname, emailAddres, password, birthdate, gender.
 If you need to automate the registration process for example, you need to create user data, in which case this package will help you.

 ## How it works
 The `/data` folder contains a set of random data that includes first names, last names, and other data.
 A random first and last name is taken from files in this folder, and an email and password are generated based on them.
 The generated data is exported as an object in array.